 The need for temporal separation of light rail operations and freight operations on the track would impose significant operational constraints on both Sound Transit and on any future freight operator.
-Additional cost are applied to the typical light rail costs to provide infrastructure that will accommodate both operations, and future costs will be required to upgrade rail systems and rolling stock when the freight operation is implemented. • Light rail with freight corridor: A corridor is established alongside the light rail tracks to allow a dedicated freight line to be established in the future.
+Additional cost are applied to the typical light rail costs to provide infrastructure that will accommodate both operations, and future costs will be required to upgrade rail systems and rolling stock when the freight operation is implemented.
+BNSF shared use corridor design is not consistent with railbanking, nor with King County trail easement.

+• Light rail with freight corridor: A corridor is established alongside the light rail tracks to allow a dedicated freight line to be established in the future.